 OK 1948, San Jacinto branch (CA) in 1949, south Texas in 1950, and Amarillo in

-- 3 window with box centered between window and door, tall stacks, w heavy screens,
+- 3 window with box centered between window and door, tall stacks, with heavy screens,

 at Salina, KS 1954, NM 1959, 1966, Emporia, KS 1966 (in green paint), destroyed